stelescuraul/rabbitmqGROUP/readme.md

     - BankService : folder name
     - BankJSONRabbit : folder name
     - RuleBaseServer : folder name
-  3. From {nodejs folder name} do npm install
+  3. From loanBroaker folder do npm install
-  4. From {nodejs folder name} do 'node setup.js' (optional)
+  4. From loanBroaker folder do 'node setup.js' (optional)
-  5. From {nodejs folder name} do 'node server.js'
+  5. From loanBroaker folder do 'node server.js'

 OBS: If your glassfish server is running on a different port than 8080, then you have to go to the following files and change the port:
-  - {node folder name}/core/ruleService.js line 11 (host: 'http://localhost:7999/') change the 7999 to the port your glassfish server is running
+  - loanBroaker/core/ruleService.js line 11 (host: 'http://localhost:7999/') change the 7999 to the port your glassfish server is running
-  //- {node folder name}/core/ruleService.js line 11 (host: 'http://localhost:7999/') change the 7999 to the port your glassfish server is running
+  - loanBroaker/core/ruleService.js line 11 (host: 'http://localhost:7999/') change the 7999 to the port your glassfish server is running
-  //- {node folder name}/core/ruleService.js line 11 (host: 'http://localhost:7999/') change the 7999 to the port your glassfish server is running
+  - loanBroaker/core/ruleService.js line 11 (host: 'http://localhost:7999/') change the 7999 to the port your glassfish server is running

 Now that your server is running, you should see in your console `Listening on port: 1337`.
 You can go to : localhost:1337 in your browser run the client